Where Jane Austen’s story began

 The Vyne, National Trust

 Explore The Vyne, a former Tudor powerhouse turned 17th-century family home, set in gardens, woodlands and wetlands.
-Discover Jane Austens links to The Vyne and take part in a variety of Austen-inspired events througout the year.
+Discover Jane Austen's links to The Vyne and take part in an Austen-inspired event.

 Find out more about The Vyne →